Use Dify for the visible app, workflow canvas, publishing path, and operator-facing experience.

 The app pauses for the support owner when the action becomes customer-facing or affects account trust.

-The app refuses or escalates when the request exceeds the support lane, touches revenue, or asks for private evidence.
+The app refuses or escalates when the request exceeds the support scope, touches revenue, or asks for private evidence.

 Separate client-safe proof from private evidence.